Azure/azure-powershell/src/LabServices/docs/Az.LabServices.md

 ## Az.LabServices Cmdlets
 ### [Add-AzLabServicesUserQuota](Add-AzLabServicesUserQuota.md)
+API to add additional user quota.

 ### [Get-AzLabServicesLab](Get-AzLabServicesLab.md)
 Returns the properties of a lab resource.

 ### [Get-AzLabServicesLabForVM](Get-AzLabServicesLabForVM.md)
+API to return the lab for a specific VM.

 ### [Get-AzLabServicesLabPlan](Get-AzLabServicesLabPlan.md)
 Retrieves the properties of a Lab Plan.